zukunft/zukunft.com/README.md

 - id (IDentifier)          - internal prime key of a database row
 - ids (IDentifierS)        - an simple array of database table IDs (ids_txt is the text / imploded version of the ids array)
 - lst (LiST)               - an array of objects
-- glst (Get LiST)          - is used to name the private internal functions that can also create the user list
-- ulst (User LiST)         - an array of objects that should be shown to the user, so like lst, but without the objects exclude by the user the user list should only be used to display something and never for checking if an item exists this is the short for for sbx_lst

 - dsp (DiSPlay)            - a view/mask that is shown to the user
-- ui (UserInterface)       - the definition of the user interface, mainly used to display either the JavaScript based single page design, the bootstrap based HTML design, the design based on pure HTML code or a pure text output for testing
-- djs (DiSPlay JavaScript) - functions for the vue.js JavaScript user interface implementation
-- dbs (DiSPlay BootStrap)  - functions for the bootstrap user interface implementation
-- dsp (DiSPlay html)       - functions for the pure html user interface implementation a view object or a function that return HTML code that can be displayed
-- dtx (DiSPlay TeXt)       - functions for the text interface implementation mainly for debugging
 - cmp (CoMPonent)          - one part of a view so a kind of view component (ex view entry)
 - dsl (DSp cmp Link)       - link of a view component to a view
-- btn (BuTtoN)             - button
-- tbl (TaBLe)              - HTML code for a table

 - cl (Code Link)           - a text used to identify one predefined database entry that triggers to use of some program code
 - sf (Sql Format)          - to convert a text for the database